The junctions listed below don't warrant separate pages, but may

 Pine is set in a diverse area of factories, mills, railroads, powerlines, ponds, woods and native American plant and animal species, all of them somehow managing to coexist.

 Listed below from north to south are four junctions on the Indiana Harbor Belt's double track Kankakee Line.
 The first two are in East Chicago, the others in Hammond.
 All are south of CP 502 (Indiana Harbor), where the line begins, and are located along Kennedy Avenue.
 The Indiana Harbor Belt operates the track from CP 502 to Osborn.
-South of Osborn it is owned and operated by NS.
+A couple of miles south of Osborn ownership changes to NS.
 In the old days this route was known as the "Egyptian Line" because it extended to Cairo and the area known as "Little Egypt" in southern Illinois.
 The segment from CP 502 to Danville, Illinois, was officially known as the Chicago, Indiana & Southern and was controlled by New York Central.
 Nowadays, the line terminates at Schneider, Indiana, where it connects with Norfolk Southern's ex-Conrail, ex-NYC Kankakee Belt.
 From Schneider to Danville, the track remains but most of it is out of service.

 From Chicago, take I-90 (the Dan Ryan Expressway, the Chicago Skyway and the Indiana Toll Road) to Exit 5 in Hammond.
 Head south on Calumet Avenue one mile to Chicago Avenue (Indiana Rte.
 312).
 Turn left and proceed about two miles to Kennedy Avenue.
 Calumet Junction is a block past Kennedy.
 The other three are strung out along Kennedy to the south.
 Alternatively, you can approach from the south by taking I-80/I-94 to the Kennedy exit and then heading north to Osborn.